Home

 But the Hong Kong government tried very hard in the last 2-3 decades to improve this.

-The Hong Kong Cultural Centre was built.
+When the Hong Kong Cultural Centre was built.
 Buildings with historical value were preserved instead of tearing them down for urban redevelopment.

 And I got to tell you that there are quite a few impressive ones that will make you eyes wide open.